-OnDemand provides a web-based FTP client that can be used to upload and download files to your OSC home directory or project directory, and move, delete, rename, modify permissions, and even edit files.
+OnDemand provides a web-based File Explorer that can be used to upload and download files to your OSC home directory or project directory, and copy, delete, rename, and edit files.

-Here is a tutorial video that gives an overview of OnDemand's file management client's capabilities and how to utilize them.
+Here is a tutorial video that gives a overview of OnDemand's file management client's capabilities and how to utilize them.

 Selecting which File System

 By default, the file browser will be looking at your home directory.
-If you have access to a project server for GPFS directory, you can switch to those by selecting the pull-down menu in the upper left of the window and selecting the file system you wish to browse.
-In addition, you can use the input field to the right of the pull-down to type the path you wish to navigate to, and you can set a bookmark using the "star" icon.
+If you have access to a project space for GPFS directory, you can switch to those by backtracking through the path near the top of the window and selecting the file system you wish to browse.
+In addition, you can use the "Go To" option in the top menu to type the path you wish to navigate to.
+Both the directory path and "Go To" button are highlighted in red in the image above.

 On the left side of the screen is a tree view of the directory structure.
 You can navigate this tree the same way you might on a normal desktop GUI to select the folder you wish to use.